 Pillar content is a strategy of content marketing that intelligently structures central and secondary content.
 The basic content is the actual pillar content around which topic clusters are grouped.
 The long-term effect of this approach is the position of an expert on a particular topic.
 For many keywords – especially long-tail keywords – this position has a positive effect on Google ranking.
 Pillar Pages give Google a clear signal of the relevance of a website for a specific topic.

-Understanding the rules of Search Engine Optimization (SEO) is not always easy, mainly because the search engine algorithms are constantly changing.
-However, it is important to always stay updated, because this is the only way you can ensure that your blog posts achieve a good ranking in the search results.
-A current trend that you should definitely pay attention to in this regard is topic clusters and content strategies that are designed to build authority for such clusters.
+Understanding the rules of Search Engine Optimization (SEO) is not always easy, mainly because the search engine algorithms constantly change.
+However, it is important to stay updated because this is the only way to ensure your blog posts achieve a good ranking in the search results.
+A current trend that you should pay attention to in this regard is topic clusters and content strategies that are designed to build authority for such clusters.

-The search behavior of users has changed, as has the technology that is used to interpret and generate search results.
+The search behaviour of users has changed, as has the technology used to interpret and generate search results.
 So far, longtail keywords have been the focus of most SEO strategies.
-But a lot has changed here and new approaches come to the fore, which also affects the structural organization of your content.
+But a lot has changed here and new approaches have come to the fore, affecting your content’s structural organization.

 In this post, we want to take a closer look at how user search behavior has changed, the benefits of SEO strategies that focus on topic clusters, and what pillar sites are all about.